What Are Home Remedies for Sciatica?

-Unless you are allergic or should not take them for other reasons (if you take a blood thinner such as Coumadin, for example), over-the-counter pain medicines such as acetaminophen (Tylenol), aspirin (Bufferin or Bayer Aspirin), or ibuprofen (Advil, Motrin IB) will probably help ease the pain.
+- Unless someone is allergic or should not take them for other reasons (if someone takes a blood thinner such as Coumadin, for example), over-the-counter pain medicines such as acetaminophen (Tylenol), aspirin (Bufferin or Bayer Aspirin), or ibuprofen (Advil, Motrin IB) will probably help ease the pain.

 - Try a cold pack to see if it helps the pain.
 If a cold pack is not available, use a large bag of frozen vegetables; it makes a good first aid cold pack.
 Or have someone massage the sore areas in a triangular pattern with an ice cube.
 The person should move the ice cube if the skin gets too cold (this may melt several ice cubes).

 - After the cold massages, try alternating with heat from an electric heating pad to see if it helps the pain.
 (Do not sleep with a heating pad on the back.
 It could cause a bad burn.)

 - If an electric heating pad is not available, put a hand towel under hot water, wring it out, and place it on the back.
 Some physical therapy experts believe that moist heat penetrates more deeply and gives better relief of pain.
 (Do not use wet packs with an electric heating pad because electrical shock may result.)